 While a repeated rhyme isn't generally as cringe-worthy as its sister trope, the Painful Rhyme

-, it can still cause a listener to pause and wonder what just happened.
+, where rhyming something with itself is considered the mark of a talentless rapper), it can still cause a listener to pause and wonder what just happened.
 It's worth mentioning that English is a fairly difficult language to rhyme in, compared to say, French or Spanish.
 Nonetheless, you are allowed to rhyme, say, "smelt it" with "dealt it".

 Note that this trope doesn't really apply to a repetitive chorus, in which the same line is repeated over and over again.

 open/close all folders

 We're coming to the end of the first verse